wp-plugins/lexi/readme.txt

 4. Box to add an RSS feed.

 == Changelog ==

+= 0.9.8 =
+* Don't use a list when we show only one item (or only one item per page)
+* Option added to show (by default) or not items title.

 = 0.9.7.1 =
 * Solved an issue with external CSS.